Go Back

 • Stir in the melted and slightly cooled chocolate and milk.

-• Spoon into a your tins, smooth out with the back of a spoon.
+• Even out into tins: Spoon into a your tins equally and smooth it out with the back of a spoon.
 Make a bit of a dip in the middle to account for rising.

-• Bake for about 30 minutes or until a skewer comes out clean.
+• Time to bake: Bake for about 30 minutes or until a skewer comes out clean.
 You might need to adjust the time by 5 minutes either way depending on your oven.

-• Meanwhile, make your icing.
+• Start the buttercream icing: Meanwhile, make your icing.
 Beat your butter until it’s pale, light and fluffy.

 • Beat in your icing sugar and then add the melted and cooled dark chocolate.
 Mix well.

-• When your cakes are completely cold, use a carving knife to level them by trimming the top crust off.
+• When cold, trim: When your cakes are completely cold, use a carving knife to level them by trimming the top crust off.

-• Top each layer with a spread of your chocolate buttercream, stack up and then smooth over the sides and top.
+• Buttercream on: Top each layer with a spread of your chocolate buttercream, then stack them up.

 Did you make this recipe?
 Click here to let us know how it went and give it a ⭐️ rating!
 Your feedback helps us to make more recipes you really want.